himynameisjiff/LALU/README.md

 # LALU

 16-Bit ALU.

+Created in Logism, then converted to Verilog.
+Synthesized into GDS II file using Openlane 2.

 ISA further down.